MicrosoftDocs/Devices-docs/surface/manage-surface-driver-and-firmware-updates.md

 ### Manage updates with Microsoft Deployment Toolkit

 The Microsoft Deployment Toolkit (MDT) is included in Endpoint Configuration Manager.
-It contains optional deployment tools that you may want to use, depending on your environment.
+Depending on your environment, it contains optional deployment tools that you may want to use.
 These include the Windows Assessment and Deployment Kit (Windows ADK), Windows System Image Manager (Windows SIM), Deployment Image Servicing and Management (DISM), and User State Migration Tool (USMT).
 You can download the latest version of MDT from the [Microsoft Deployment Toolkit download page](https://www.microsoft.com/download/details.aspx?id=54259).

 For detailed steps, see the following resources: